xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 Method    is a text character that indicates the type of sampling.

--   If method is \"P\", then periodic sampling is used.
+  - > If method is "P", then periodic sampling is used.
 The input range
     > is sampled every nth cell, where n = rate.

--   If method is \"R\", then random sampling is used.
+  - > If method is "R", then random sampling is used.
 The output column
     > will contain rate samples.

 >

-Rate    is the sampling rate, if method is \"P\" (periodic sampling).
-Rate is the number of samples to take if method is \"R\" (random sampling).
+Rate    is the sampling rate, if method is "P" (periodic sampling).
+Rate is the number of samples to take if method is "R" (random sampling).

 Labels    is a logical value.

--   If labels is TRUE, then the first row or column of inprng contains
+  - > If labels is TRUE, then the first row or column of inprng contains
     > labels.

--   If labels is FALSE or omitted, all cells in inprng are considered
+  - > If labels is FALSE or omitted, all cells in inprng are considered
     > data.
 Microsoft Excel generates appropriate data labels for the
     > output table.

 Return to [top](#Q)

-SAVE
+# SAVE
-====

 Equivalent to choosing the Save command from the File menu.
 Saves the active workbook.